 Caution: Current L-Tryptophan and 5-HTP Contacts

 L-Tryptophan supplements, after a temporary ban by the FDA, are now once again legally sold in many forms.
-NEMSN reports current contacts from people telling us of adverse reactions which they attribute to L-Tryptophan supplements, to 5-HTP supplements (which are chemically similar to L-T), and to other products which contain L-Tryptophan or 5-HTP.
+NEMSN reports current contacts from people telling us of adverse reactions which they attribute to L-Tryptophan supplements, to 5-HTP supplements (which are chemically similar to L-Tryptophan), to Melatonin supplements (which also are chemically similar to L-tryptophan) and to other products which contain L-Tryptophan, 5-HTP or Melatonin.
 Our Medical Advisory Panel has been monitoring the situation and has asked to be informed of new cases.
-If you have become sick from taking a product containing L-Tryptophan or 5-HTP, please contact NEMSN.
-Email us at email@example.com or use our website contact form or phone or send a letter by mail.
+If you have become sick from taking a product containing L-Tryptophan, 5-HTP or Melatonin, please contact NEMSN.
+Email us at firstname.lastname@example.org or use our website contact form or phone or send a letter by mail.

 EMS from 5-HTP